Azure/data-api-builder/docs/internals/README.md

 2. Update the **connection-string** property of the **init** command.
 3. Execute the command `dotnet build -p:generateConfigFiles=true`.
 This builds the project and generates the config files.
 4. The runtime can be run using the above mentioned steps.
 5. After performing the code changes, the build can be performed using one of the two ways.
+  - If there are changes to the dab commands, execute `dotnet build -p:generateConfigFiles=true`
+  - If there are no changes to the dab commands, execute `dotnet build`

 #### Which configuration file is used?